dspetukhov/data-quality-automated-evaluator/README.md

 - `schema_overrides` is optional and can be required for csv or xlsx files to alter data types of columns during schema inference:
   - when date or datetime type column do not match ISO 8601 standard,
-  - when a categorical text type column infered as a numerical one.
+  - when a categorical text type column inferred as a numerical one.

 Supported types for `schema_overrides` are `String`, `Date` and `Datetime`.